stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 All righty.

 [[0:23]](https://www.youtube.com/watch?v=15MltoqMjZU&t=23s) **Bob:**
 So I looked at the background noise reduction, it says not supported in this browser.
-I'm using Firefox, perhaps it has to be Chrome.
+I'm using Firefox, perhaps it has to be Chrome?

 [[0:33]](https://www.youtube.com/watch?v=15MltoqMjZU&t=33s) **Kieren:**
 Yes.
 You must pick from the two available choices.